FAQ

 What does slippage mean?

 Trades on GnoSwap are executed on-chain, meaning that it takes a few seconds for the Gnoland blockchain to process your trade after you submit your transaction.
-During a volatile market, the actual amount of tokens you end up receiving may vary due to price fluctuations.
+The exchange rate you see on the GnoSwap web application may differ from the actual rate you get when your transaction is processed.
 This phenomenon is known as slippage.
 You can prevent this by manually setting your slippage tolerance.

 What is the Auto Router and how does it work?

-The Auto Router runs a simulation through all available pools on GnoSwap to find the optimal route of the trade that returns the most amount of tokens for your trade.
+The Auto Router simulates all available pools on GnoSwap to find the optimal route of the trade that returns the most amount of tokens for your trade.
 The less liquidity a pair has, the more likely that you'll see your trade getting split across multiple pools.

 Why does my transaction keep failing?

 The most common case of a swap transaction failure happens due to the slippage limit being reached.
-You may run into these issues when trading a large amount of tokens in an illiquid pool.
+You may run into these issues when trading during a volatile market, or trying to swap a large amount of tokens in an illiquid pool.
 Try to increase your slippage limit using the Settings icon and try again.
 If this issue continues, please ask for support in the GnoSwap Discord.

 Concentrated LP